kartben/lorawan-adt-demo/README.md

 ### Setting up an Azure Digital Twins environment

 1. Follow the [install instructions](https://docs.microsoft.com/en-us/azure/digital-twins/quickstart-adt-explorer#set-up-azure-digital-twins-and-adt-explorer) from the Azure Digital Twins Documentation in order to **setup a new Azure Digital Twins instance** in your Azure subscription, and to configure the ADT Explorer tool to start interacting with it.

+    **Note**: In order to centralize all the Azure resources used for this tutorial, you will want to create the Azure Digital Twins instance in the same resource group as the one used for deploying The Things Stack earlier.

     Once your ADT instance and ADT Explorer are fully setup, you should be able to just open your favorite web browser at [http://localhost:3000](http://localhost:3000), and start using the Explorer.
 The first time you open it, it will ask you for the URL of your ADT endpoint.